MaisonetteWorld/slate/source/index.html.md

-# Checkout

-## Completing the checkout when the order includes a Braintree payment
+## Processing the checkout payment step with a not yet existing ApplePay payment

 ### Request